awesome-mixin-network/Developer_inteview/developer_interview_soon_en.md

 > How did you know Mixin Network? from which channel?

-My friend give me one Ethereum and encourage me to install Mixin Messeneger.
+My friend give me one Ethereum token and encourage me to install Mixin Messeneger.
 The mixin messenger is impressive  because cryptocurrency is confirmed instantly and free.

 > Why you wanted to develop this project?